 Hot, humid summers and mild to cool winters are the norm for Avon Park, which is within a humid subtropical climate.
 The area receives 53 inches of rain with 110 days of measurable precipitation.
 July highs average 92 degrees, January lows are in the 50s and there are 238 days of sunshine.

-Famous for its citrus and mile-long mall, the Avon Park Historic District contains numerous locations on the National Register of Historic Places.
+Famous for its citrus, lakes, and mile-long mall, the Avon Park Historic District contains numerous locations on the National Register of Historic Places.
 Lake Adelaide covers 109 acres surrounded by Holiday Ranch RV Park and Adelaide Shores RV Resort, which are private developments offering boat access to the lake.
 The Avon Park Depot Museum preserves and showcases area history, while South Florida State College Museum of Florida Art and Culture and the Alan Jay Wildstein Center for the Performing Arts provide cultural opportunities.
-Sebring International Raceway, Bok Tower Gardens, Jacaranda Hotel and Art Gallery and the downtown circle in Sebring, FL are additional popular destinations.
+Sebring International, Highlands Hammock State Park, Bok Tower Gardens, Jacaranda Hotel and Art Gallery and the downtown circle in Sebring, FL are additional popular destinations.